 We are reimagining the 2020 NAIS People of Color Conference and Student Diversity Leadership Conference to bring the community spirit and networking energy to an inspired and engaging online space.
 We are excited to navigate this new pathway together.

 If you submitted a workshop, thank you!
-Notifications will be sent in July.
+Notifications will be sent soon.

 There are two different types of presentations at the NAIS People of Color Conference.
 To prepare in advance, please view the submission requirements below, which will outline what information is needed for each.
 Each person can submit a maximum of two equity seminar and three general workshop proposals.

 - Equity Seminars: PoCC Equity Seminars are highly interactive, in-depth sessions that allow participants to deepen their skills as advocates, educators, trainers, activists, and leaders working to build more equitable, just, and inclusive teaching and learning environments.
 PoCC Equity Seminars may align with one of the conference tracks, or introduce a different content theme/area of focus.
-The Equity Seminars will take place on Wednesday, December 2, 2020, and will either be full or half day workshops.
+The Equity Seminars will take place on Monday, November 30, and Tuesday, December 1, 2020, and will either be full or half-day workshops.

-- General Workshops: These 75 minute presentations will be offered from December 3 - 5, and will be organized by tracks: Organizational Development & Institutional Change, Building Capacity: Skills, Competencies, and Processes for Equity, Inclusion, and Social Justice, Equity & Justice Exemplars: Programs, Models, Best, Promising, Next Practices, Racial and Ethnic Identities: Developmental Models, Frameworks, Approaches, Self-Efficacy & Empowerment: Mind, Body, Spirit, Leadership & Management for Equity and Inclusion, Racial and Social Justice-Activism from the Classroom to the Community, Data Use in Activism: Evidence-based Equity and Justice Programming, Research and Evaluation, and Anti-racist Teaching, Training, Activism & Allyship.
+- General Workshops: These 60-minute presentations will be offered from December 2-4 and will be organized by tracks: Organizational Development & Institutional Change, Building Capacity: Skills, Competencies, and Processes for Equity, Inclusion, and Social Justice, Equity & Justice Exemplars: Programs, Models, Best, Promising, Next Practices, Racial and Ethnic Identities: Developmental Models, Frameworks, Approaches, Self-Efficacy & Empowerment: Mind, Body, Spirit, Leadership & Management for Equity and Inclusion, Racial and Social Justice-Activism from the Classroom to the Community, Data Use in Activism: Evidence-based Equity and Justice Programming, Research and Evaluation, and Anti-racist Teaching, Training, Activism & Allyship.

 How Your Proposal Will Be Evaluated